 Day 14 – Leaving Vietnam

 End of another beautiful trip.
 It is time to plan the next adventure!

 Planning a trip to Vietnam – Great Tips

 Vietnam has a well developed public and private transport system, thus, worry not (Start Wars Reference), you will not be left on the side of the road.
 Either you choose to travel by public transport or drive a motorbike through Vietnam individually you will be perfectly fine.
 We would highly recommend traveling through Vietnam individually, it is an amazing experience and teaches you so much about the country that you would not learn any other way.

 However, keep in mind that English is very little spoken around Vietnam and very less so in rural places.
 Thus, prepare to use sign language and download an offline dictionary.
 It will be fun, we promise.

 Also, there are several routes to choose, when planning a trip to Vietnam.
 The most popular is to head from Hanoi to Ho Chi Minh City.
 You can also do the route another way around, from Ho Chi Minh City to Hanoi, which we chose.
-There is not much of a difference on how you plan to see Vietnam.
-However, if you have a complete freedom we would recommend starting from Hanoi making your way down to HCMC.
+There is not much of a difference on how you are planning to see Vietnam.
+However, if you have complete freedom we would recommend starting from Hanoi making your way down to HCMC.

-Be careful wherever you go, and do not forget about a good travel insurance to cover your back, if anything happens!
+Be careful wherever you go, and do not forget about good travel insurance to cover your back, if anything happens!